algofoogle/raybox/README.md

 make clean sim_random   # ...unpredictable random values each time.
 ```

-**Reset** is not asserted automatically at the start of simulation.
+**Reset** is not asserted automatically at the start of simulation, so you'd probably

-## Virtual VGA display
+want to hold down the `R` key for a few frames.

+You should then get this:

 ![Verilator running Raybox VGA simulation](./doc/verilator-raybox.png)

 **NOTES** about what you see in the screenshot above:
+*   This is tinted to be brighter than it might actually appear on a VGA display.
-*   The background is grey and not black because the region that got rendered
+    That's because the region that gets rendered
     between SDL refreshes gets its lower bits set to visually show what's being updated
     each time.
 To toggle this, use the <kbd>H</kbd> key.
 *   Regions outside the main display area are typically called "overscan" and allow us